NHI relies on host organizations to distribute high quality, dynamic training. Similarly,

 Training (WCT) course by submitting a Host Request Form.
 For more information on

-these types of courses and other training options, please visit the NHI Training
+these types of courses and other training options, please visit the

-Products and Services page.
+NHI Training Products and Services page.

 To begin the hosting process, simply set up a new account or update your information

-through the My Profile page and select the
+through the My Profile page

-host.
+like to host.
 Finally, fill out and submit the request form.